Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 These limitations only apply to ``s3://`` Drives:

 * There is no top level “shareable” S3 drive object.
 Each S3 Drive is owned by a particular Work.
+However, it’s possible to create a Drive with the same location across multiple Works.

 * S3 buckets cannot be mounted as Drives once a Work has been instantiated.
 The `Drive` object must be initialized passed to a Work at creation time.